BvChung/BvChung/README.md

 ### Hi there, my name is Brandon 👋

 - 🎓 I’m currently working towards a B.S. in Computer Science at the University of Houston.
-- 🌱 I’m interested in full stack web development.
+- 🌱 I’m interested in backend and full stack web development.
 - 🧠 I'm planning on learning backend development using Java.
-- 📫 How to reach me: chung.brandon123@gmail.com

 ### My Skills